-Inventory Audit procedures followed by Auditors
+Inventory Audit Procedures Followed by Auditors

 This procedure is an examination for halting processes such as receiving and shipping at the time of the physical count to ensure nothing is being handled and goes unaccounted for.
 So that unnecessary inventory item is excluded.

-Physical Inventory Count Observation
+2. Physical Inventory Count Observation

 In this make sure that the auditors are relaxed with the procedures you use to count the inventory.
-Auditors will discuss the procedures to count and observe the count as they are being done, test counts of the inventory themselves and also trace the counts for the amounts recorded by the counters of the company and verify that all inventory count tags were accounted for.
+Auditors will discuss the procedures to count and observe the count as they are being done, test counts of the inventory themselves, and also trace the counts for the amounts recorded by the counters of the company and verify that all inventory count tags were accounted for.

-Reconcile the Inventory Count to the General Ledger
+3. Reconcile the Inventory Count to the General Ledger

-High-value items Testing
+4. High-value items Testing

 External auditors will possibly spend extra time on high-value items and will likely spend extra time counting them in inventory, ensuring that they are valued correctly and tracing them into the report for valuation that carries forward into the inventory balance in the general ledger.

-Prone Items Testing
+5. Prone Items Testing

 If there is any error trend in previous years of specific inventory items, they will be more likely to test items again.

-Test Inventory in Transit
+6. Test Inventory in Transit

-Test item costs
+7. Test item costs

-Accounting records are kept a track by auditors on the costs in your accounting records and they will compare the amounts in recent supplier invoices to the cost listed in your inventory valuation.
+Accounting records are kept track by auditors on the costs in your accounting records and they will compare the amounts in recent supplier invoices to the cost listed in your inventory valuation.

-Review freight costs
+8. Review freight costs

-An auditor has to review freight cost and include freight costs in inventory or charge it to expense in the period incurred, but you need to be consistent in your treatment.
+An auditor has to review freight costs and include freight costs in inventory or charge it to expense in the period incurred, but you need to be consistent in your treatment.
 So, the auditors will trace the accounts for any units that are in transit and also in case anything is lost or damaged in transit.

-Test for lower of cost or market
+9. Test for lower cost or market

-The lower cost or market rule to be followed by the auditor and will do so by comparing a selection of market prices to their record costs.
+The lower cost or market rule is to be followed by the auditor and will do so by comparing a selection of market prices to their record costs.

-Finished goods cost analysis
+10. Finished goods cost analysis

 The valuation is comprised of goods when the product is ready to be sold so an auditor can immediately value the inventory for the current accounting period.
 This inventory is tested by auditors to ensure financial statements are accurate

-Overhead Cost Analysis
+11. Overhead Cost Analysis

 The allowances mentioned in the inventory will determine whether the amounts you have recorded as allowances for obsolete inventory or scrap are adequate, based on your procedures.
 If you do not have such allowances, they may require you to create them.